 One of RapidWeaver’s most significant selling points is its drag-and-drop functionality.
 Want to add an image?
 Just drag it in.
 Need a new page?
 You can create it in a couple of clicks.
 Users often create beautiful designs without any coding skills.
 The templates available are stylish and professional, giving you a solid foundation right out of the box.

 However, RapidWeaver has fewer plugins than WordPress.
 While this could feel limiting, it also means you won’t risk cluttering your website with unnecessary features.
-RapidWeaver focuses on design first without the Excel spreadsheet feeling some web platforms deliver.
+RapidWeaver focuses on design first, without the Excel spreadsheet feeling that some web platforms deliver.

 Check out these links: WordPress, RapidWeaver, and SEO Best Practices.